Are you struggling to find clarity on what really matters to you?

 In this week’s Intuitive Nudge, I’m going to share three journal prompts to help you gain clarity, and start taking small steps towards a lighter and brighter future.

 New to my blog?
 If so, let me quickly introduce myself!
-My name is Lisa Driver and I am a spiritual healer, author, and mindset coach who helps women activate their spirituality and radiate confidence in their unique gifts.
+My name is Lisa Driver and I am a spiritual healer, author, and mindset coach who helps spiritually-seeking, self-critical moms become more connected and confident, living a Soul-FULL life.

-Here are some other blogs to help you activate your spirituality:
+Here are some other blogs to help you do just that:

 This week’s nudge comes from my second book, Leap!
 How to Overcome Doubt, Fear, and Grief & Choose the Path of Joy, chapter four, page 29.